LeonardoCardoso/Clipboarded/README.md

 ## Idea

-Have you ever copied an image but couldn't find a away to save it to the Camera Roll?!
+Have you ever copied an image but couldn't find a way to save it to the Camera Roll?!
 That's why!

 ![GIF](gif.gif)